martincostello/custom-github-action-with-csharp/README.md

 #!/usr/bin/env -S ${DOTNET_ROOT}/dotnet run
 ```

-This shebang is specific to use in GitHub Actions and uses the `${DOTNET_ROOT}` environment variable to find the version of the
+This shebang is specific to use in GitHub Actions and uses the `${DOTNET_ROOT}` environment variable to find the version
-`dotnet` executable installed by the `actions/setup-dotnet` action so that the correct version is used to execute the file.
+of the `dotnet` executable installed by the [`actions/setup-dotnet` action][setup-dotnet] so that the correct version is
+used to execute the file.

 > [!TIP]
 > Ensure that any `.cs` files have executable permissions set so that they can be run directly in a shell on non-Windows platforms.